LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 - Bulk RNA-seq data.
 - Single cell RNA-seq (scRNA-seq) data, which should be provided in the form of a Seurat object that includes the annotated cell-state trajectory and cell types.

-For how to prepare the cell-state trajectory data, please read the section of `Prepare reference scRNA-seq data` in this tutorial.
+For how to prepare the cell-state trajectory data, please read the section of `Prepare reference data` in this tutorial.

 The input data required for running this tutorial can be downloaded from the following [link](https://github.com/LeonSong1995/MeDuSA).
 Detailed information regarding the input data is provided as follows.